-What are the Signs of Dyslexia?
+What are the Warning Signs of Dyslexia?

 Reversals in children under the age of 8 are normal, however by third grade this should be a thing of the past.
-At this point, if your child is still reversing letters and numbers or mirror writing, this could very well be a red flag for dyslexia.
+At this point, if your student is still reversing letters and numbers or mirror writing, this could very well be a red flag for dyslexia.

-When a dyslexic child is asked to write a story, often they can’t think of the word they want to use or can’t figure out how to spell it.
+When a dyslexic child is asked to write a story, quite often they can’t think of the word they want to use or can’t figure out how to spell it.
 Recalling names, reciting the months of the year in order, or even remembering the days of the week can be a real problem for a dyslexic child.